Tanquetazo: Putsch

 A few of the tanks fled rather than surrendering after reinforcements from the "Buin" First Infantry Regiment arrived at the scene.
-This military unit, led by General Augusto Pinochet, quickly deployed its cannons and machine guns.
+The unit, led by General Augusto Pinochet, quickly deployed its cannons and machine guns.
 The last rebelling unit to flee was a group of tanks and military vehicles stationed north of La Moneda.
 As this convoy fled south, General Prats saw Lt.
-Colonel Roberto Souper, "who looked disoriented and lost."
+Colonel Souper, "who looked disoriented and lost."

 Immediately General Prats entered the palace and ordered a general search of the buildings nearby.
 General Pickering had cleared the rebels out of the western sector near the presidential palace.
 By 11:30 AM, the shooting around La Moneda had subsided, and the coup attempt appeared to be over.

 Aftermath

 Souper surrendered later that day, after units from the 1st Artillery Regiment "Tacna" encircled and fired on the 2nd Armored barracks where he and his troops had taken refuge.
 Other military officers involved in planning the putsch were René López, Edwin Ditmer, Héctor Bustamante, Mario Garay, Carlos Martínez, Raúl Jofre, and José Gasset.
 It was soon discovered that the main leaders of the fascist group Fatherland and Liberty had been the instigators.
 Pablo Rodríguez Grez, John Schaeffer, Benjamín Matte, Manuel Fuentes, and Juan Hurtado sought asylum in the Embassy of Ecuador.
 From there they released a communique acknowledging that they had promoted the attempted coup.

 During the evening, President Allende addressed a massive demonstration of support in front of La Moneda.
-As he neared the end of his speech, he said: "... trust your government.
+As he neared the end of his speech, he said: "...trust your government.
 Go home and kiss your wives and children in the name of Chile."

 Though the tanquetazo was unsuccessful, it was a turning point in the deteriorating political situation of Chile.
 The failure allowed the conspirators to check loyalties, and push the government to take steps towards an alliance with the Christian Democracy party.
 Christian Democracy's leader Patricio Aylwin demanded the formation of a coalition cabinet, to include members of the armed forces.
 Allende rejected his proposal.

 The tanquetazo is seen as the prelude to the successful coup of 11 September 1973.
 Amongst other consequences, Army Intelligence officers conducted a thorough study of the weaponry used against the rebelling troops, and the locations from which they were fired.
-Additionally, the strength of the so-called "industrial belts", traditional strongholds of pro-government workers, was accurately gauged and concluded to be weak, even after President Allende's call on all workers to defend the government.
+Additionally, the strength of the so-called "industrial belts", traditional strongholds of pro-government workers, was accurately gauged and concluded to be weak, even after Allende's call on all workers to defend the government.